 - Tobacco product prices before and after a statewide tobacco tax increase, Tobacco Control

 - This study shows that tax increases are an effective way to increase prices for both cigarettes and smokeless tobacco.
 However, as prices increase, so do price promotions from tobacco companies.

-- Learn more about raising tobacco prices through non-tax approaches and policy solutions to restrict point of sale promotions.
+- Learn more about raising tobacco prices through non-tax approaches.

 - Exploring the potential for a mass media campaign to influence support for a ban on tobacco promotion at the point of sale, Health Education Research

 - This UK study found that children aged 11-16 who noticed POS displays more often and had greater tobacco brand recognition were more susceptible to smoking.
-Read more about the harmful effects of tobacco product displays and ways to counter them by restricting product availability, placement, and packaging in the retail setting.
+Read more about the harmful effects of tobacco product displays and ways to counter them by restricting product placement in the retail setting.